What's The Real Cost Of Buying A Home?

 Most conventional mortgage insurance options don’t impact your closing cost, but there is an option to pay off borrower-paid mortgage insurance (BPMI) at closing so you don’t have a higher monthly payment.
 The cost to pay off the policy will depend on things like your down payment size and credit score among other factors.

 FHA loans typically have mortgage insurance for the term of the loan or until you refi.
 If you make a down payment of 10% or more, you’ll only have to pay monthly premiums for 11 years.
 However, there is an upfront premium on all FHA loans that’s currently 1.75% of the loan amount.
-If you don’t want to pay this at closing, it can be added on to the loan balance.
+If you don’t want to pay this upfront mortgage premium along with the other FHA loan closing costs, it can be added on to the loan balance.

 USDA loans have an upfront guarantee fee of 1% of the loan amount along with monthly guarantee fees for the life of the loan that function just like mortgage insurance.
 The upfront guarantee fee can be built into the loan.